gurkenlabs/litiengine/README.md

 LITIengine is the pure 2D free java game engine.
 Written in plain Java 8 it provides all the infrastructure to create a 2D tile based java game, be it a platformer or a top-down adventure.

+> ## HEXAGONAL AND ISOMETRIC MAPS ARE CURRENTLY NOT SUPPORTED!

 > ## Important Note

 > Currently the LITIengine is being actively developed and therefore some parts of the framework are not final yet.
 Be aware that the engine API might change over the course of the next releases up until beta (v0.5.0-beta).